scriptoLLC/lazy-router/README.md

 `main.js` receieves a request for `/not-loaded-yet`, it'll load the bundle and then trigger the route when the bundle is loaded.

 ## API
-#### `const lr = lazyRouter(defaultRoute?: string) -> router`
+#### `const lr = lazyRouter(defaultRoute?: string, opts?: {defaultAction?: (pathname: string, Location: object, state: object) -> void, resolver: (Location: object) -> string}) -> router`
 Create or get the current router instance.

 The first time this method is called you must supply the `defaultRoute` argument.

+You can supply a default renderer (if you know that the function will always be available) via the options hash property `defaultAction`.
+The arguments are the same as for a normal route.

+You can also override the default bundle resolver by supplying your own.
+By default `lazy-router` will attempt to find the bundle at: `route.pathname + '/bundle.js'`.
+Your function should be supplied via the `resolver` property and receives the `Location` object as it's argument.
+It should return a string.

-This argument is ignored in subsequent calls and it will return the already-defined router instance
+All arguments are ignored on subsequent calls, which will return the instantiated router.

 #### `lr.on(pathname: string, (pathname: string, Location: object, state: object) -> void) -> void`
 Attach a route to the router, and provide a function for calling that route.
 The